Chat on WhatsApp

 • It fits real estate workflow automation when pipelines, activities, and repeatable follow-ups need to stay connected in one system.

-• A practical setup combines Kanban views, automation rules, workflows, and communication actions so daily work is easier to track and manage.
+• A practical setup combines Kanban views, automation rules, workflows, and communication actions so daily work is easier to manage and track.

 What to do

 The CRM views shown here organise work in both Kanban and list formats, with stages, assigned users, and activity details visible on each record.
-That structure supports workflow automation by making progress through the process easier to see and control.
+This supports workflow automation by making progress through the process easier to see and control.

 Another visible pattern is pipeline-based work across leads, deals, customers, activities, calendar items, repeat sales, and sales pipelines.
 For teams managing many active records, CRM workflow automation is most useful when ownership, timing, and next actions need to stay clear across the pipeline.